 - After the last day of classes, the course materials purchased with TAP credit belong completely to the student.
 If the student wishes, the student can sell textbooks back to the Store for cash during book buyback at the end of the semester.
 For more information on the Store’s Buyback Policy and exact dates, see Store.Swarthmore.edu / Course Materials / Buyback Policy.

-- Swarthmore College may at any time check the course materials purchased via this fund against the student’s registered classes.
+- Swarthmore College may check the course materials purchased via this fund against the student’s registered classes.
 If a student uses the funded credit to purchase material for a course that the student is not taking, or to purchase more than one copy, the student will be required to pay for the non-covered material and may be disqualified for future funding.

 - Official communications and notifications about the program, including clarifications or changes, will be sent to the student’s Swarthmore College email address.
 That address will be considered sufficient communication regarding TAP communication and specific communications with students, including but not limited to reminders to pick up ordered books from the Store.

 - Participants will be required to complete a brief (<20 minute) anonymous survey during the second half of the semester regarding their use of this fund.
 This survey is used to inform the College about the usage of funds and the benefit to the student.

-TAP – Contacts for Further Information
+TAP – Contact for Further Information